Zezombye/blog/articles/best-move.md

 The best move on the board changes every move.

-The best move on life changes every day, every hour, every second.
+The best move in life changes every day, every hour, every second.

 Perhaps you have spent the last 30 moves building an attack on the right side of the board.
 You have a perfect plan.